-Red Light: When you should waitRed Light: When you should wait
+Red Light: When should you waitRed Light: When should you wait

 If you check most of these boxes, it’s probably better to wait.